Lockwood's Cruelty in Wuthering Heights

 Chapter 10-14 - Playing the Victim

 Lockwood falls ill, and likely is after getting lost and sinking up to his neck in snow when he returned to the Grange from the Heights and not having the good sense to go to bed and rest but rather sitting up to the wee hours with Nelly.
-He is sick for four weeks and is distressed by the intimation of the surgeon, Kenneth, that he need not expect to be out of doors till spring, which should have suited someone who claimed he was seeking solitude; and he bemoans the impassable roads and being confined to the Grange, but as always, his perception of his state isn't based in reality.
+He is sick for four weeks and is distressed by the intimation of the surgeon, Kenneth, that he need not expect to be out of doors till spring, which should have suited someone who claimed to be seeking solitude; and he bemoans the impassable roads and being confined to the Grange, but as always, his perception of his state of affairs isn't based in reality.
 If the roads were truly impassable, Kenneth wouldn't have been able to get through to nurse Lockwood, neither would Heathcliff, who unexpectedly pays a visit.

 In two acts of kindness, Heathcliff sends a brace of grouse and then a week later, stops in to see Lockwood and actually sits at his bedside and visits with him.
 No doubt he has heard his tenant has fallen ill.
 Instead of feeling appreciative for the kindness and for Heathcliff's voluntarily initiating attention to Lockwood at last, Lockwood promptly mentally calls Heathcliff a scoundrel and feels he's partly to blame for Lockwood's illness.
 This is truly amazing, since it was Lockwood's decision to go over to the Heights in winter and with a snowstorm threatening and it was Lockwood himself who got lost and sunk up to his neck in the snow, in spite of Heathcliff walking him home most of the way.